A - Z Guidance

 Partnership Work

-We can fund groups working in partnership.
-The nominated lead organisation must make the application, and will be accountable for:
+We can fund groups delivering work in partnership with another organisation.
+The lead organisation must make the application, and will be accountable for:

 - Delivery of work as agreed